AssiKalle/Backbone_ThIWert/draft.md

   - [ ] Ask for time limit
 - Quality requirement
   - Presumably the connection is flawlessly
+  - The reliability and a high speed are main issues.
   - [ ] Detail expectation, e.g. bandwidth, etc.
 1.1.2.
 Sub demand and condition:
 - Weather condition